 - Samaritan’s Purse

 Online & Audio Courses:

 - Learn Your Letters/Learn to Serve – lovely for any parent with young children

 - Traditional Cooking School Membership – The Traditional Cooking School by GNOWFGLINS (“God’s natural, organic, whole foods, grown locally, in season”) adds new videos, classes, and e-books regularly, and you have access to ALL of them as long as you’re a member!

 - The Great Courses – there are hundreds of courses from which to choose!

 And if you're still stuck, there are always gift certificates.
 Gift certificates are not a thoughtless gift, but allow the recipient choose something you know they would LOVE!

 Gift certificates to a local bookstore are almost always a great idea – and of course, there's Amazon.com, where they can find pretty much anything.
-Click here to go directly to the gift card page at Amazon, where you choose and design your gift card in just a few clicks.
+Click here to go directly to the gift card page at Amazon (this will likely automatically redirect you to the Amazon within your country if you're outside of the US), where you choose and design your gift card in just a few clicks.

 Most gifts that are either digital or non-immediate – like a magazine subscription – are wonderful gifts, but they're somewhat difficult to wrap and place under the tree. 🙂

 No worries!
 Here's both a printable grab-and-go gift announcement (see below) AND a few other ideas for giving your gift.